vc05946/deleuze/Cinema1And2.md

 From here, it is the starting point for the cinema, straight to philosophy, and the one from philosophy straight to the cinema.

 Cinema 1: The Movement Image (1983) - pre-war cinema, which is organic, aiming at the totality;

 Cinema 2: The Time-Image (1985) - post-war cinema, which is inorganic, exposed to fragmentation;

 ## Chapter 1: Film and Philosophy, Bergson and Deleuze

 ### 1-1 Cinema and Film

+これは映画史の研究ではない - This is not a cinema history study.

+This is the first sentence in Cinema 1.

+Cinema 1 starts with the Lumière brothers, who invented Cinématographe in 1895.
+One year later, Henri Bergson published Matter and Memory, followed by the analysis of montage about David Wark Griffith, and Sergejs Eizenšteins, and ended with the WW2 effect on cinema.

 ### 1-2 Image and Movement in Bergson